harperreed/control4-drivers/_posts/2017-11-20-realtime-event-webhook.md

     }

 You can use this to trigger events in another app that sits outside of your home or inside of your network.

+## Changes

+* 11/22 - Added support for deviceType in the payload
+* 11/20 - Initial release

 ## What are webhooks?